samlemonsam/activityinfo/tools/json/README.md

 # JSON Serialization

-ActivityInfo is above all a full-featured web application, and so by neccessity, JSON is our primary and canonical serialization form.
+ActivityInfo is above all a full-featured web application, and so by necessity, JSON is our primary and canonical serialization form.

 This library is based on GWT's elemental JSON components, which is in turn based on JSON.org.
 It is adapted

 ## Usage